 Composers and Their Compositions.
 Provides a venue which will allow students to analyze, dissect and discuss mele (song, poetry and chant), paying close attention to the style of composition by identifying reoccurring nuances found in mele composed by the same as well as various authors.
 Pre: completion of 202 or consent.
 (Once a year)

-Advanced reading, writing, and discussion in Hawaiian.
-Transcribing and translating Hawaiian language tapes.
-Translating English into Hawaiian, and Hawaiian into English.
+Advanced speaking/conversation, discussion, listening comprehension, reading, writing, and cultural understanding.
+Conducted in Hawaiian.
+Transcribing and translating recordings of native speakers in Hawaiian.
 Pre: 302 or exam, or consent.

 Continuation of 401.
 Pre: 401 or exam, or consent.